 439. Deputy Louise O'Reilly asked the Minister for Health the status of the national clinical programme for adults with ADHD.
 [16579/19]View answer

 I propose to take Questions Nos.
 435 to 439, inclusive, together.

 As these are service matters I have asked the Health Service Executive to respond directly to the Deputy as soon as possible.

-440. Deputy Louise O'Reilly asked the Minister for Health the reason the Chief Medical Officer in compiling a report on the use of mesh did not facilitate a meeting with women injured by mesh (details supplied).
+440. Deputy Louise O'Reilly asked the Minister for Health the reason the Chief Medical Officer when compiling a report on the use of mesh did not facilitate a meeting with women injured by mesh usage (details supplied).
 [16584/19]View answer

 441. Deputy Louise O'Reilly asked the Minister for Health if an independent investigation will be undertaken to examine the use of mesh implants here.
 [16585/19]View answer

-442. Deputy Louise O'Reilly asked the Minister for Health the reason women injured by mesh implantations were not and will not be offered an opportunity to testify in relation to their experiences (details supplied).
+442. Deputy Louise O'Reilly asked the Minister for Health the reason women injured by mesh implantations were not and will not be offered an opportunity to give testimony on their experiences (details supplied).
 [16586/19]View answer

 461. Deputy Michael Healy-Rae asked the Minister for Health if matters (details supplied) in relation to health problems will be addressed; and if he will make a statement on the matter.
 [16647/19]View answer